fac-31/commons-traybake/docs/low-tech-project-description.md

 ## The Slightly Chaotic Underpinning

 We're three people building this over about two weeks as an experimental/educational project.
 We're deliberately not optimizing away the messiness.
 The contradictions, the attribution failures, the chunks that lose critical context - these aren't bugs we're trying to fix.
 They're the findings.

+**Progress Update**: Two of four chunking strategies are complete and operational.
+The semantic chunking pipelines (1,024 and 256 tokens) are processing real parliamentary debates, preserving speaker boundaries, and generating embeddings.
+You can test these right now by running the comparative analysis scripts included in the repository.

 The goal isn't to build a system that works better.
 It's to build a system that makes visible how all such systems work, and to demonstrate that those workings encode choices about whose meaning gets preserved.